XRPLF/rippled/beast/nudb/README.md

-Each record in the data file is prefixed with a header identifying whether it is a value record or a spill record, along with the size of the record in bytes and a copy of the key if its a value record.
+Each record in the data file is prefixed with a header identifying whether it is a value record or a spill record, along with the size of the record in bytes and a copy of the key if it's a value record, so values can be iterated by incrementing a byte counter.
-Therefore, values may be iterated.
 A key file can be regenerated from just the data file by iterating the values and performing the key insertion algorithm.

 ## Concurrency

 Locks are never held during disk reads and writes.
 Fetches are fully concurrent, while inserts are serialized.
-Inserts prevent duplicate keys.
-Inserts are atomic, they either succeed immediately or fail.
+Inserts fail on duplicate keys, and are atomic: they either succeed immediately or fail.
 After an insert, the key is immediately visible to subsequent fetches.

 ## Formats